keremeyuboglu/take-home-assignment-1/README.md

 - Deleting menu item means soft deletion.
 - Updating menu item means changes in description, calorie etc. I've just made ranking attribute unique and didn't implement logic of changing all the affected rows manipulation.
+- API request and responses are in snake_case because sample_json was also in snake_case
-- API docs with swagger UI in: http://localhost:5000/docs/
+- API docs with swagger UI in: http://localhost:5000/api/